-- Minor Class I (Conduct Point System)

-- Intermediate Class II (Referrals)

-- Major Class III (Referrals)

-- Zero Tolerance Class IV (Referrals)
+Minor Class I (Conduct Point System) Intermediate Class II (Referrals) Major Class III (Referrals) Zero Tolerance Class IV (Referrals)

 Each classification is followed by a disciplinary procedure that is to be implemented by the principal/designee.
 It is understood that when a violation of the Code occurs, the student's explanation shall be heard by the principal/designee before determining the classification of the violation.
 The principal or designee will review each case individually before assigning consequences.
-State Board of Education Administrative Rules 6A.3.0171 (2a) describes responsibilities of the school principal or other designated staff.

 Classroom teachers will address general classroom disruptions by taking appropriate in-class disciplinary actions.
-These include, but are not limited to, personal calls to parents, parent/teacher conferences, referral to a guidance counselor, etc. Detailed classroom management plan is described in classroom management guidelines section of student-parent handbook.
-If such measures do not deter the disruption, a disciplinary referral is appropriate.
+These include, but are not limited to, personal calls to parents, parent/teacher conferences, referral to a guidance counselor, etc. A detailed classroom management plan is described in classroom management guidelines section of student-parent handbook.
+If such measures do not deter disruption, a disciplinary referral is appropriate.
 (Failure to bring notebook, pencil, books, required materials and equipment to class, or failure to work in class, are not cause for disciplinary referrals.)